brendanquigley/BQ-Training/raven.md

 Laughing so I think my mind is gone

-Tell me why o why are we blind to see//This is a terrible poem
+Tell me why o why are we blind to see
+The ones we hurt are you and me

+//This is a terrible poem